Man arrested in LA after video shows brutal attack of woman inside Las Vegas elevator

 The surveillance video helped police identify the suspect as 43-year-old James Moore.
 Moore was arrested by LAPD.
 It was not known how police located the suspect.

-He is currently awaiting extradition to Las Vegas for robbery of an elderly person and battery by strangulation.
+He is currently awaiting extradition to Nevada for robbery of an elderly person and battery by strangulation.

 Man arrested in LA after video shows brutal attack of woman inside Las Vegas elevator